outsidedav/swift/app_launch/mobile_applaunch.md

 1. In the {{site.data.keyword.cloud_notm}} catalog, click **Mobile** > **App Launch**.
 The service configuration screen opens.
 2. Give your service instance a name, or use the preset name.
 3. Click **Create**.
-4. In the navigation pane, Click **Connections** to select an app and bind it to your service.
+4. In the navigation pane, click **Connections** to select an app and bind it to your service.
 You can bind the service instance to your app later if you leave it unbound during creation.

 ## Step 2.
 Initializing your app
 {: #step2}

 The service provides platform-specific SDKs to simplify application development.
-The {{site.data.keyword.cloud_notm}} Mobile Services Swift SDKs can be installed with either Cocoapods or Carthage.
+The {{site.data.keyword.cloud_notm}} Mobile Services Swift SDKs can be installed with either CocoaPods or Carthage.

 1. Click **Settings**.
 2. Install the [SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch).
-For more information, see the readme that includes installation steps and technical concepts.
+For more information, see the `README` file that includes installation steps and technical concepts.
 3. Copy the configuration keys to initialize your app.
 Use the app secret, app GUID, and client secret to configure your app and create engagements.

 ## Step 3.
 Creating a feature